-Each intern is responsible for knowing and adhering to the policies of Treasure Coast Medical Institute, which are found in your handbook, and course syllabi.
+Each Intern is responsible for knowing and adhering to the policies of Treasure Coast Medical Institute, which are found in the Paramedic Intern Handbook, Program Catalog, and course schedule.
 In addition, the Intern is responsible for knowing and adhering to the policies of all clinical sites and ambulance services.